billstclair/elm-html-template/Markdown.md

      ]
     ]

+A setting of just a dash ("-") for a tag removes the class setting:

+    {ol:olc,li:lic}
+    1. James Brown is Number One!
+    {li:-}
+    2. I like Michael, too!

+encodes as:

+    [["ol",{"class":"olc"},
+      [["li",{"class":"lic"},
+        ["James Brown is Number One!"]
+       ]
+      ]
+     ],
+     ["ol",{"class":"olc"},
+      [["li",{}
+        ["I like Michael, too!"]
+        ]
+       ]
+      ]
+     ]
+    ]

 It might be nice to be able to have different classes for different table columns.
-Maybe I'll do add syntax for that.
+Maybe I'll add syntax for that.
 And support for JSON double-left-square-bracket escapes in the values.
+Some way to tag individual elements with `id`s might also be good, but that will be used primarily in templates, which will usually be in JSON, not Markdown.